OAuth2

 req.Header.Set("Content-Type", "application/x-www-form-urlencoded")

-res, err := client.Do(req)
+res, err := http.DefaultClient.Do(req)

 if err != nil {

-return nil, fmt.Errorf("Failed to perform request: %w", err)
+return nil, fmt.Errorf("failed to perform request: %w", err)

 }